mingking2048/pdf-content-extractor/README.md

 ### Advanced Usage

 - Customize prompts to guide the response generation for extracted images and textual content.
-- Choose different LLaVA models for varied response styles and complexities.
+- Choose different configs for LLaVA models for varied response styles and complexities.

 ## Features